Illegal Search and Seizure

 There are many aspects of illegal search and seizure law that apply to specific situations, and the substantial case history provides many nuances as to what differentiates a legal search from an illegal one.
 As such, it is common for people to not know if the law enforcement really did act in an unlawful manner.
 One of the most important requirements of a search of your person or property (including your vehicle) is the warrant.
 The law enforcement must show probable cause of the search and, with affirmed support, describe what they want to search and what items they’re looking for.
 There may be a knock-warrant, where a police officer identifies him/herself, or no-knock warrants.
 This latter warrant means that law enforcement can enter without knocking or identification.

-Contact the Civil Rights Litigation Group in Denver CO
+Contact the Civil Rights Litigation Group in Denver, CO

 Illegal search and seizures can be a frightening experience, and it is understandable to feel frustrated and violated.
 The Constitution aims to protect these situations from happening, but they do occur.
 And with cases and legal rulings of civil forfeiture in Colorado, the law becomes even more complex.
 We at the Civil Rights Litigation Group fully understand search and seizure laws and we are prepared and capable of building a strong case holding the responsible party(s) accountable.
-To discuss your case, you can call our Denver law firm at (720) 515-6165 for a free consultation.